 Blog

 © 2021 Prime Capital Investment Advisors, 6201 College Blvd., 7th Floor, Overland Park, KS 66211.

-Advisory products and services offered by Investment Adviser Representatives through Prime Capital Investment Advisors, LLC (“PCIA”), a federally registered investment adviser.
+Advisory services offered through Prime Capital Investment Advisors, LLC. (“PCIA”), a Registered Investment Adviser.
 PCIA: 6201 College Blvd., 7th Floor, Overland Park, KS 66211.
-PCIA doing business as Prime Capital Wealth Management (“PCWM”) and Qualified Plan Advisors (“QPA”).
-Securities offered by Registered Representatives through Private Client Services, Member FINRA/SIPC.
-PCIA and Private Client Services are separate entities and are not affiliated
+PCIA doing business as Qualified Plan Advisors (“QPA”) and Prime Capital Wealth Management (“PCWM”).

+Blog